Prompt Engineering for Public Speaking: How to Get Better Results from AI

 How to Avoid Over Engineering Your Prompts

-There is a tipping point where prompts become so elaborate that they defeat the purpose.
-If you spend more time crafting the perfect prompt than you would spend just thinking through the problem yourself, you have overcomplicated the process.
+There is a tipping point where a prompt becomes so elaborate it defeats the purpose.
+If you spend longer crafting the perfect prompt than you would spend just thinking the problem through yourself, you have overcomplicated it.

 How to Build a Prompt Library for Recurring Speaking Situations

-If you speak regularly, you will find yourself facing the same preparation challenges repeatedly.
-Building a small library of proven prompts saves time and improves consistency.
+If you speak regularly, you keep hitting the same preparation challenges, so a small library of proven prompts saves time and keeps your output consistent.
+Keep the prompts that have genuinely worked and organise them by stage:

-Ideation prompts: for generating fresh angles on familiar topics
+• Ideation prompts for fresh angles on familiar topics

-This is not about creating a rigid system.
-It is about reducing the friction of starting so you can spend more time on the work that matters: understanding your material deeply enough to deliver it with confidence and flexibility.
+This is not about building a rigid system.
+It is about lowering the friction of starting, so you spend more time on the work that matters: understanding your material well enough to deliver it with confidence and flexibility.

 What Prompt Engineering Cannot Replace

-No prompt, however well crafted, replaces the work of internalising your material.
+No prompt, however well crafted, replaces internalising your material.
 AI can help you think more clearly, structure more efficiently, and prepare more thoroughly.
-But the moment you step on stage, what matters is how well you understand your content, not how polished the AI output was.
+But the moment you stand up, what matters is how well you understand your content, not how polished the AI output was.

 Prompt engineering is a preparation skill.
-It makes the preparation phase faster and sharper.
-It does not make you a better speaker in the room.
-That comes from practice, presence, and the willingness to connect with the people in front of you.
+It makes the preparation faster and sharper.
+It does not make you better in the room.
+That comes from reps, presence, and a willingness to connect with the people in front of you.

 Frequently Asked Questions About Prompt Engineering for Public Speaking